blaustin/f1/README.md

 Next Steps
 - Our initial plan was to create a predictice algorithm for a lap, and by extension a race.
 This data manipulation project has laid the necessary groundwork to do so.
 Given the percentages, positions, deltas, and overtakes, this dataset could definitely be used to create a simple ML model provided additional variables like racing conditions, tire life, pitting in general, and the list continues.
 - A larger scale ML project could use these to  predict the finish order of a lap (given starting order and deltas) by using frequencies as random variables to determine chances of overtaking.
-This could thne be iterated for each lap in a race to give finish order, pole positions, etc.
+This could then be iterated over each lap in a race to give finish order, pole positions, margins of victory, etc.